hareramcse/Spring/SpringBootOAuth/TwoFactorAuthorizationAndResourceServer/README.md

 it will generate the otp and will send it to email provided on the above email.

 to verify the otp hit the url http://localhost:8000/users/1/codes/<otp>
-if you pass wrond otp then it will not return success status
+if you pass wrong otp then it will not return success status

 now run the web application and hit the url http://localhost:9000 and enter the email and password then it will ask for the otp. put the otp and acess the resource